Benefits of Film School

 No Film School

-You can attend a film school with strong alumni and network.
+You can attend a film school with influential alumni to build relationships.
 There you can meet students who have the same desire as you to produce movies.
-Writer and director Nicole Holofcener told me in an interview while in film school in New York she met her producer for Walking and Talking.
-The movie was her first feature and launched Catherine Keener, Liev Schreiber, and Anne Heche.
-Holofcener noted to me that her producer friend was instrumental in getting the film done and in the movie theaters.
-In the same interview, she told me that film school is a great idea as long as you have the funds.
+Writer and director Nicole Holofcener told me in an interview while in film school in New York, she met her producer for Walking and Talking.
+The film was her first feature that launched Catherine Keener, Liev Schreiber and Anne Heche careers.
+Holofcener noted that her producer friend was instrumental in getting the film done and into the movie theaters.
+In the same interview, she told me that film school is an excellent idea if you have the funds.

 You can ignore film school, save money, and work your way up the industry later.
-I spoke with an owner of Puppet Artist, who works in the film industry.
-He told me he rather hire someone who isn’t fresh out of film school.
-He likes working with people who work hard and are willing to learn the ropes.
+I spoke with the owner of Puppet Artist, who works in the film industry.
+He told me he hires someone who isn’t fresh out of film school.
+He likes working with people who work hard and are willing to learn the ropes, not act like they know it all because they went to film school.

-The list of self-taught directors and producers are endless.
+The list of self-taught directors and producers is endless.
 Steven Spielberg, James Cameron, and Francis Ford Coppola are just a few to name.
 Each one has their story of how they worked their way into the film industry and became successful.

 Fat-Free Film School